Daily Assignments

 - Interpreting simple algebraic formulas

-- Before the midterm on Wednesday October 29, I recommend you work on the following problems in the textbook.
+- Before the midterm, I recommend you work on the following problems in the textbook.
 All are odd-numbered and thus have solutions in the back of the book.
 You do not need to submit them to us.

 - 7.5